 The other main bathroom design offender: lighting.
 "There's nothing worse than a poorly lit bathroom," says Roth.
 "People often forget that they need multiple light sources and end up with a single dull sconce—which basically ensures you'll leave the house with scary clown makeup.
 Try to incorporate both decorative and task lighting."

-For the designers at Massucco Warner Miller, the importance is to install lighting that suits your needs: "Think through the lighting to make sure it suits your needs.
+For the designers at Massucco Warner, the importance is to install lighting that suits your needs: "Think through the lighting to make sure it suits your needs.
 If you love applying meticulous makeup, it's helpful to add sconces or even a chic lit magnifying mirror.
 Or, if you favor soothing baths, dimmable ceiling lights to create a relaxing mood would be a great choice."

 Choosing Too Many Finishes